 Training, qualifications & experience

-Choosing a Counsellor can be a difficult decision so if you would like to discuss anything around the counselling process or meet with Andrea prior to your first appointment please do make contact.
+Choosing a Counsellor can be a difficult decision so if you would like to discuss anything around the counselling process prior to your first appointment please do make contact.

 A qualified Counselling Supervisor to Level 6 CPCAB